The University of Colorado Colorado Springs – Are We Prepared?

 University Police Officers and personnel receive extensive first-responder training throughout the year.
 The Department utilizes National Incident Management System (NIMS) and Incident Command System (ICS) protocol and procedures.
 As first responders, the University Police have invested in a wide range of specialized response equipment.

-Each floor of each building on campus has an assigned Emergency Floor Coordinator.
-This is a volunteer position for each coordinator.
+Every effort is made to register a Floor Safety Liaison on every floor of every building on campus.
 They provide additional assistance in building evacuations as well as coordinate floor duties for their building.
-Coordinators receive annual training on emergency and evacuation procedures.
+Liaisons receive annual training on emergency and evacuation procedures.

 Emergency Preparedness Guides